stephanosio/openstack-ansible-os_nova/doc/source/app-powervm.rst

  - The NovaLink Management VM needs at least one direct attach I/O card.
-   OpenStack Ansible is currently able to deploy the PowerVM drivers when paired with the Linux Bridge or Open vSwitch agent.
+   OpenStack Ansible is currently able to deploy the PowerVM drivers when paired with the Open vSwitch agent.
 The traditional PowerVM Shared Ethernet Adapter networking agent is not yet supported.

  - The network topology on the NovaLink must match a supported OpenStack Ansible network configuration.